Easy As Cookies

 Jump to Recipe Print Recipe

-These margaritas are my go-to drink when I have taco parties - usually with a black bean dip as an appetizer, Slow Cooker Barbacoa for dinner, and Tres Leches Cake for dessert.
+These margaritas are my go-to drink when I have taco parties - usually with guacamole or Smoky Cashew Dip as an appetizer, Slow Cooker Barbacoa for dinner, and a milky Tres Leches Cake for dessert.

 Jump to: